farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

 ## TODO
 - [ ] Be able to construct a data model with parsed meta
+- [ ] make a visualizer so I can show it off in a portfolio
 - [ ] Use the object model to filter sections
 - [ ] FAKE build to standardize release process
 - [ ] find a better way of skipping to a known value in the document other than iterating over the doc until I find it